"We want to get insights into a start-up's perspective on the digitalization of construction."

 In today's construction business many processes still involve pen and paper.
 On the other hand, digital tools not only require new skills, but also more details in up-front-planning to actually achieve the intended levels of transparency and quality.

-Stay up-to-date with the newest happenings in the world of digital construction by signing up for our monthly newsletter.
+Stay up-to-date with the newest happenings in the world of digital construction by signing up for our regular newsletter.
 Get news on our current featured start-up and the latest relevant updates delivered straight to your inbox.

 We expect start-ups to be a significant driver of the digital disruption.
 This is the first overview of an industry in the midst of transformation.
 Companies may come and go, therefore we are convinced that identifying and monitoring trends in innovation is key to understanding the construction industry.
 Crunchbase provides a platform to approach such firms.
 The database is not exhaustive, but for us, it generated valuable insights.